 For more information about Rebuilding Together’s impact across the country, visit their website.

-This will be my second year going into the classroom at a local school Selby Lane here in my hometown of Redwood City to tutor one-on-one which empowers students to succeed in reading and in life by engaging with them on a personal basis.
+While I no longer work with this organization, I spent two fulfilling years going into the classroom at a local school, Selby Lane here in my hometown of Redwood City to tutor one-on-one which empowers students to succeed in reading and in life by engaging with them on a personal basis.